EzekielJConsulting/EJDS_Headshot/README.md

-Sure!
-Here’s a `Readme.md` file for the `EJDS_Headshot` resource, including installation instructions and details on how to use the exports.

----

 # EJDS_Headshot

 EJDS_Headshot is a FiveM resource for generating player headshots based on their skin data stored in the `playerskins` database.
 This resource is integrated with the QBCore framework and includes a version check mechanism to ensure you are using the latest version.